windelbouwman/ppci/readme.rst

 About
 =====

-This The pure-python-compiler-infrastructure (ppci).
-This project aims to implement a compiler toolset in python.
+The pure-python-compiler-infrastructure (ppci) is a compiler suite written in pure python.

-**Warning: This project is far from complete and production ready**

 The project contains the following:

 - Language front-ends: Brainfuck, C3
 - Various code optimizers
 - Backends for various platforms: ARM, Thumb, Python
 - Assembler
 - Linker

+**Warning: This project is in pre-alpha state and not for use in production!**

 Installation